fbpx

 Not sure what to wear on your white water rafting trip?
 No sweat!
 Most people wear a swimsuit underneath quick-dry shorts, a t-shirt or tank top, and river sandals or water shoes.
 Wearing flip-flops is a no-no because they can easily come off and get lost in the river.
 Neoprene booties with rugged soles are preferred (and can usually be rented) in colder waters.

-What to Wear for Warm Weather for Rafting
+What to Wear for Warm Weather Rafting

 • Quick dry top and shorts (no cotton!)